-APPLYING FOR STATE OF FLORIDA PRESCRIPTION EXEMPTION
+APPLYING FOR STATE OF FLORIDA PRESCRIPTION EXEMPTION Introduction

-Introduction

-Obtaining and possessing prescription drugs or medical gases without a valid prescription from an authorized licensed practitioner is illegal.
-However, the Florida Department of Business and Professional Regulation (DBPR) is authorized to issue Letters of Exemption to facilitate lawful possession of prescription drugs and medical gases.
+Obtaining and possessing prescription drugs, analytical standards or medical gases without a valid prescription from an authorized licensed practitioner is illegal.
+However, the Florida Department of Business and Professional Regulation (DBPR) is authorized to issue Letters of Exemption to facilitate lawful possession of prescription drugs, analytical standards and medical gases.
 Qualified purposes for such exemptions include lawful research, teaching, and testing.
 University employees who are performing research protocols or teaching professional programs are qualified to receive Letters of Exemption.
-The State of Florida Prescription Exemption is valid for two years, and may be renewed thereafter.
+The State of Florida Letter of Exemption is valid for two years, and may be renewed thereafter.